Energy efficiency and warm homes

 Citizen’s Advice also provide information and help through their website.

-More information can be found on the Energy Saving Trust website.
+More information can be found on the Simple Energy Advice website.

 We understand that paying bills can be a worry, particularly if you are struggling with money.
 Watersure Plus is an easy way to help manage your finances.
 It is available for all our household customers who meet certain criteria, whether you have a water meter or not and regardless of who sends you the bill.
 Watersure Plus is a Thames Water scheme that could cut your yearly bill by 50%.
 For more information please visit Watersure Plus